 In 2019, Alice Williams—a lifetime Girl Scout member, former council board chair, and children’s advocate—left an estate gift to support girls in our council.
 Her generosity established the GSNCA Gold Award Scholarship, which awards up to $10,000 each year to Gold Award Girl Scouts from our council.

-Eligible applicants include high school seniors or first-year college students who earned their Gold Award after April 1, 2023.
-The 2024 application period runs March 1–31, 2024.
+Eligible applicants include high school seniors (graduating in 2026) or first-year college students who earned their Gold Award after April 1, 2025.
+The 2026 application period runs March 1–31, 2026.

 The GSUSA Gold Award Scholarship honors one outstanding Girl Scout per council who demonstrates extraordinary leadership and sustainable impact through her Gold Award project.

-Eligible applicants include current high school seniors who earned or will earn their Gold Award before April 1, 2024, and recent graduates who earned it after March 31, 2023.
-The 2024 application period runs March 1–31, 2024.
+Eligible applicants include current high school seniors who earned or will earn their Gold Award before April 1, 2026, and recent graduates who earned it after March 31, 2025.
+The 2026 application period runs March 13–April 14, 2026.

 For additional scholarships and awards for Girl Scouts, check out the GSUSA Scholarship webpage.
 You’ll find a great scholarship search tool, free access to CollegeLab for Girl Scouts, and more.